MCP Server

 cosmic_graph:

-threshold: auto
+construction_threshold: auto

 The resulting graph shattered into components along island and sex boundaries, not just species—revealing that habitat and morphological sex are geometrically dominant.
 Chinstraps on Dream Island were structurally indistinguishable from Adelies on the same island: the math reflected the biology.